-The DB\ENV->get\lk\detect() method returns the deadlock detector configuration in lk\detectp.
+The DbEnv::get_lk_detect() method returns the deadlock detector configuration in lk_detectp.

-The DB\ENV->get\lk\detect() method may fail and return one of the following non-zero errors:
+The DbEnv::get_lk_detect() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

 The method was called on an environment which had been opened without being configured for locking.